Determination Sodium Sulphate Assay by Ion-Exchange and Gravimetric Methods

 DEFINITIONS AND PRINCIPLE

-After reaction with barium chloride, the barium sulfate obtained is determined by gravimetric analysis.
+After the reaction with barium chloride, the barium sulfate obtained is determined by gravimetric analysis.

 REFERENCE STANDARD